Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Best Marble Cake Recipe (Moist Butter Marble Cake)

 Four slices of marble cake on a white plate next to its baking pan.

-Butter cake has always been my favorite cake.
-If you love butter cake, you may want to check Thousand Layer Butter Cake, Royal Thai Butter Cake, Dutch Butter Cake, Fermented Cassava Butter Cake, Lapis Surabaya, Strawberry Cream Cheese Cake, or Lemon Butter Cake.
+If you enjoy rich butter cakes, you may also like these favorites: Thousand Layer Butter Cake, Royal Thai Butter Cake, Dutch Butter Cake, Fermented Cassava Butter Cake, Lapis Surabaya, Strawberry Cream Cheese Cake, or Lemon Butter Cake.

 Why You Will Love This Recipe!